Category: Blog

 • We Interrupt This Program

-If a friendly gesture that is not returned as expected prompts a negative reaction, what was the real intent?
+If a friendly gesture that is not returned is followed by a negative reaction, what was the real intent?

 In 2023, I was almost exactly in the middle of my first fastest-known-time attempt when I passed another rider stopped on the edge of the trail.
 Minutes later, this same person rode up next to me, looked over, and started to speak.
 I didn’t hear what they said, but replied,